EvidentSolutions/elasticsearch-analysis-voikko/README.md

 The plugin needs `libvoikko` shared library to work.
 Details of installing the library varies based on operating system.
 In Debian based systems `apt-get install libvoikko1` should work.

-Next, you'll need to download [morpho dictionary](http://www.puimula.org/htp/testing/voikko-snapshot/dict-morpho.zip).
+Next, you'll need to download [morpho dictionary](http://www.puimula.org/htp/testing/voikko-snapshot/dict-morpho.zip) (for libvoikko version 4.0+, use [morpho dict v5](http://www.puimula.org/htp/testing/voikko-snapshot-v5/dict-morpho.zip) instead).
 Unzip this into Voikko's dictionary directory (e.g. `/usr/lib/voikko` in Debian) or into a directory you specify with `dictionaryPath` configuration property.